philipjohnsono/Cryptography/README.md

 - **Ciphertext IC:** 0.038

 These results demonstrate the effectiveness of the hybrid algorithm in increasing randomness and reducing the predictability of the encrypted text, making it more resistant to cryptanalytic attacks.

----

-Explore the Jupyter notebooks and Python scripts provided in this repository to learn more about the encryption process, perform your own statistical analyses, and visualise the results.
-This project serves as a comprehensive guide for implementing and evaluating a hybrid cryptographic algorithm.